uberhacker/pantheon-local-drupal-development/README.md

 If the second or third arguments are omitted, the default values are error and tail.

-To restore the database back to the state of the initial site install:
+To download the latest database and upload to your local database:
-> vagrant@debian:~$ site-restore-db *site*
+> vagrant@debian:~$ site-db *site*

 To list hosts:
 > $ hosts.sh list